 What’s Our Point?

 Better understanding.
-People give us confused looks every time we raise the issue.
-We are sympathetic: it’s difficult to sort through all the ARB documents to draw a distinction between the reductions in the SB 375 targets and the Scoping Plan.
+People give us confused looks every time we say that there is a 7 percent gap in the state strategy to reduce emissions that is impeding the state’s ability to achieve its goal.
+We are sympathetic: it’s difficult to sort through all the CARB documents to draw a distinction between the reductions in the SB 375 targets and the Scoping Plan.
 There is also a lot of room for misinterpretation.
 That is why we relied so heavily on ARB’s documents here.
 Our hope is that in distilling all this information it will help build common ground among stakeholders.
 Hopefully, it helped.

 ARB Document Quick Reference Links